 Serious digestive problems, such as necrotizing enterocolitis

-Almost all very-low-birth-weight babies need special care in the NICU until they can
+Very-low-birth-weight babies need special care in the NICU until they can gain weight

 Risks for long-term problems and disability are increased for babies with VLBW.
 Long-term